 Contact for: Anything relating to student learning and student success!

 Jessie LaChance, Associate Director, Tutoring Center

 Pronouns: she, her, hers

-Jessie coordinates the Supplemental Instruction and Peer Tutoring, and works closely with the Success Coach Program and UNIV 112: Strategies for Learning course.
-A youthworker by trade, she enjoys being a facilitator of student leadership and development.
-She also works as liaison to the Student Accessibility Center, Achieving College Excellence, Language Learning Resource Center, and Athletics to ensure program specific tutoring needs.
+Jessie oversees academic support initiatives, including Supplemental Instruction (SI) and Peer Tutoring, and works closely with the Success Coach Program and UNIV 112: Strategies for Learning course.
+A youthworker by trade, she enjoys being a facilitator of student leadership and development and promoting academic success within the Loyola community.
 Jessie graduated from the University of Minnesota for both her undergraduate and graduate degrees in Youth Studies and Educational Psychology respectively.
 Prior to joining the Loyola team, she worked in a variety of youth serving organizations in Chicago and the Twin Cities providing positive opportunities for young people to grow and develop within themselves.
 Jessie loves to play volleyball, attend trivia nights, and explore all the great restaurants Chicago has to offer.

 Fun Fact: Jessie loves roller coasters, with Millenium Force at Cedar Point her all-time favorite!